Teach English in Korea - Get ready for the adventure of a life time! Best English teaching jobs in Korea.

 6. Passport photos

-To teach English in Korea, get 6 passport photos professionally taken.
+To teach English in Korea, get 6 passport photos taken professionally.

 7. Signed contract

-To teach English in Korea, get a copy of your signed contract after you have received a job.
+To teach in Korea, please have a copy of your signed contract once you get a job.

 8. Photocopy of your passport I.D page